 Michaela was a member of the trial team in the State of Rhode Island's landmark lead paint suit against the lead pigment industry, conducting discovery and overseeing the case management order.
-Her practice also includes toxic tort work, including cases of personal injury, property damage or economic loss as a result of water or land contamination.
-Michaela also represented more than 100 residents of Tiverton, Rhode Island, against a major utility company for environmental contamination of residential property.
+Her practice also includes toxic tort work, including cases of personal injury, property damage and economic loss as a result of water or land contamination.
+Michaela also represented more than 100 residents of Tiverton, R.I., against a major utility company for environmental contamination of residential property.

 A former adjunct professor at the University of Rhode Island, Michaela has taught both undergraduate and graduate level courses on the American legal system and constitutional law.
 She is a former law clerk for the Honorable Joseph R. Weisberger of the Rhode Island Supreme Court.